 Frequently Asked Questions

-You can, but it's an optional step that will affect the texture and not the flavor.
+You can, but it's an optional step that will affect the texture but not the flavor.

 Soaking the cashews in advance will make them soft and the habanero mixture extra smooth and creamy.

-It's also a good option to use if you don't have a Vitamix and want to use a good food processor to make the sauce.
+It's also a good option to use if you don't have a Vitamix, or high-speed blender, and want to use a food processor instead to make the sauce.

-- Drain and rinse them before adding them to your Vitamix or food processor
+2. Drain and rinse the cashews before adding them to your Vitamix, high-speed blender, or food processor.

 Yes, but....